 Deletes the data of audit trail from the partition of audit logs in chronological order and uses the current partition. delete can be used to secure the area for new audit records when the local audit trail reaches the full capacity.

-The space in a partition is automatically cleared when logs are archived, if necessary.
+Note - The space in a partition is automatically cleared when logs are archived, if necessary.
 Operations are required only if a problem with the audit policy or network interrupts archiving of audit logs.

-Note - If setaudit delete is executed twice, data is deleted from the partitions of audit logs in reverse chronological order and no data of audit trail is kept.
+Note - If setaudit delete is executed twice, data is also deleted from the new audit log partition and no data of audit trail is kept.